Dismissal was fair even with no procedure whatsoever

 28 August 2020

 Over the years we have heard many employer clients complain that the rules relating to unfair dismissal are all about procedure, and very little to do with fairness.
-We do not necessarily agree with that, but it is certainly true that in the vast majority of cases, if an employer does not follow a fair procedure, the dismissal is very likely to be ruled unfair.
+We do not necessarily always agree with that, but it is certainly true that in the vast majority of cases, if an employer does not follow a fair procedure, the dismissal is very likely to be ruled unfair.